 CTOS, the acronym for Credit Tip-Off Service, is a public listed company, and Malaysia’s leading Credit Reporting Agency (CRA).
 In fact, CTOS is one of 3 credit bureaus approved by The Central Bank of Malaysia (Bank Negara Malaysia).
 Although it is not the only credit agency in Malaysia, it is one of the more prominent CRA’s in the country.

-CTOS’ main role is in creating individual and enterprise credit reports to:
+CTOS’ main role is in creating individual customers and enterprise credit reports to:

 create transparency so quick and easy credit decisions can be made and facilitated.